OneCDOnly/sherpa/README.md

 **sherpa** is able to install several search and download apps.
 App configuration will be retained when upgrading or reinstalling apps.

-If the installer is successful, your requested packages will be installed.
 Any existing installation of Entware will be used automatically.
 If Entware is not installed, a version appropriate to your NAS will be installed.

 ---
 ## Before you begin